OpenEvalProject/evals/manuscripts/elife-62765/v3/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/62765/elife-62765-fig1-v3.jpg)

-**Figure 1.:** Zosterops across the Indonesian archipelago (main map) and across the entire distribution range (bottom left inset).Islands referred to in the text are specifically labeled on the main map.
+**Figure 1.:** Islands referred to in the text are specifically labeled on the main map.
 The total number of Zosterops species is shown in brackets beside each labeled region on the inset.
 We adopted del Hoyo et al., 2016 as the baseline taxonomy and incorporated taxonomic revisions to the Afrotropical and Asiatic species as proposed by Martins et al., 2020 and Lim et al., 2019, respectively (see Supplementary file 2 for the list of recognized species).

 In order to achieve an understanding of the underlying processes driving the white-eye radiation, its phylogeny first needs to be resolved to provide a reliable backbone for hypothesis testing.
 In Zosterops, however, traditional methods that rely on morphological tools to infer how species are related to one another have proven to be unreliable, as plumage features of ecologically distinct and geographically disjunct Zosterops species are often indistinguishable (Mees, 1957; Mayr, 1965).
 Although a more recent application of genetic methods has helped disentangle the white-eye radiation to some extent, most studies have concentrated on Afrotropical, Melanesian, and Indian Ocean members of the genus (Slikas et al., 2000; Warren et al., 2006; Moyle et al., 2009; Cox et al., 2014; Linck et al., 2016; Wickramasinghe et al., 2017; Manthey et al., 2020; Martins et al., 2020).
 There continues to be a dearth of knowledge on this radiation across the core of its Asian distribution due to limited sampling and lack of genetic data.
 In particular, it is crucial to unravel the phylogenetic affinities of white-eyes distributed across the Indonesian archipelago, which – comprising more than 17,000 islands – is the largest archipelago in the world and harbors about 20 endemic Zosterops species (Figure 1), including two species that were discovered in the last two decades and remain undescribed (Eaton et al., 2016; O’Connell et al., 2019).
 The high density of Zosterops species across the Indonesian archipelago hints at the possible importance of this region in white-eye evolution.